0333 234 2010

 Check in to the hotel in Cheltenham in the afternoon.
 Later, we enjoy a welcome drink reception hosted by our tour manager.

-Next is a guided tour of Woodchester Mansion, a unique and unfinished Victorian Gothic Revival house.
+This morning we take a guided tour of Woodchester Mansion, a unique and unfinished Victorian Gothic Revival house.
 The masterpiece of a young local architect, Benjamin Bucknall, the mansion blends the local traditional work in limestone with the ideas of the French architectural thinker Viollet-le-Duc.
 Building started around 1857 but stopped in the mid-1860s, leaving floors and ceilings missing, walls unplastered and windows unglazed.

 After dinner this evening we enjoy an interesting themed talk from a guest speaker.